leoher1003/leoher1003.github.io/_posts/2026-04-09_Aging_Curve.md

 ## Files

-`notebooks` folder will contain the three following files:
+In the  `notebooks` folder, there will be three following files:

-`01_data_collection.ipynb` will collect relevant data associated with the project.
+`03_01_data_collection.ipynb` will collect relevant data associated with the project.

-`02_regression.ipynb` generate regressions to investigate outperforming veterans.
+`03_02_regression.ipynb` generate regressions to investigate outperforming veterans.

-`03_war_projection.ipynb` calculates projected 2025 WAR (Wins Above Replacement) and is compared with actual 2025 WAR.
+`03_03_war_projection.ipynb` calculates projected 2025 WAR (Wins Above Replacement) and is compared with actual 2025 WAR.

-`data`, `images` folder will save csv files and images when the three notebooks are executed.
+`data_3` under `data` folder will contain processed data that will be used in the project.

+`images` folder under `assets` will have visualized asepcts of this project..

 ## Data & Methodology